concourse/registry-image-resource/README.md

   for changes (based on digest).

 * `variant`: *Optional.* Detect only tags matching this variant suffix, and push version tags with this suffix applied.
 For example, a value of `stretch` would be used for tags like `1.2.3-stretch`.
+This is typically used *without* `tag` - if it is set, this value will only used for pushing, not checking.

 * `username` and `password`: *Optional.* A username and password to use when authenticating to the registry.
 Must be specified for private repos or when